Skip to main content

 In the Memfault UI, you can configure Alerts based on these metrics, as well as explore metrics collected for any device.

-Here is an example: the time Bluetooth was connected, the amount of bytes sent, and the battery life were tracked.
-In Memfault's UI, the data that gets collected from each device over time is visualized in customizable graphs:
+Here is an example: the number of Bluetooth disconnections, Bluetooth sync failures and the battery life were tracked.
+In Memfault's UI, the data that gets collected from each device over time is visualized in the metrics timeline so you can correlate metric values with each other.
+In this case, we see a high battery state of charge drop correlated with Bluetooth connection and sync failures.

 Metrics